rafaelcmrj/simple-grid-system/README.md

 # Simple Grid System
-This is a lightweight, responsive and modern grid system based in flexbox.
+This is a lightweight (~2kb), responsive and modern grid system based in flexbox.

 ### Getting Started